anuhyapanyam/Netflix_content_analysis/README.md

 <ul>

-After exploring the data, I need to check it if there are any issues.
+After exploring the data, checked it if there are any issues.

-1. Search for duplicates

-    * Fortunately, it has no duplicates.

-2. Search for nulls

-    2.1.
-Columns with few nulls

-   * Solution 1: Get the missing information by searching for them
-   * Solution 2: Drop them

-    2.2.
-Columns with many nulls

-    * Solution: I wasn't interested in those columns so I left them as they're

-3. Change the incorrect datatypes into appropriate datatypes
+1. Handling missing values:

+    * Missing ratings were replaced with "Unrated."
+    * date_added standardized to datetime format.

+2. Removing duplicates and invalid data.

+3. Adding computed columns:

+   * __content_age__: Difference between 2024 and __release_year__.

 </ul>